SuxinL/Notes/phylosophy/problem_solving/root_cause_analysis_methodology.md

 For a stable process, trouble shooting is used to find problematic components of a system.
 Because stable rules are correct, if a state is problematic, then the previous state before the process is **possibly** problematic.

-> Notice: natural aging during the process is also taken into consideration.
+> Notice: natural aging is taken into consideration.

 The procedure is
 1. **organize involved components**
 	- structure
-		- study from materials
+		- study from materials **if**
+			- the location of a system is hard to reach
+			- a system is encapsulated & disassembling it is risky
 		- examine the structure
 	- trigger
 		- check requirements of energy or judgement from rules
+	- *environment*
+		- if the system operates in harsh environment like outside, the env is considered.
 2. **prove the contributing ones**.
 3. for a problematic component, repeat above steps till the current component is atomic, which means that the cost of repairing its components is greater than that of replacement of whole one.